 - Stating general appreciation

-Aim to be prompt when sending a letter of thanks.
-A thank you note immediately following a job interview, for example, shows your desire to get the job.
+It's important to send thank you letters in a timely manner.
+Sending a thank you note immediately following a job interview, for example, shows your genuine interest in the job.
 Sending a thank you letter after your company bids on a contract shows the organization your determination and willingness to be a good partner.
 If a coworker does something helpful for you at work, a thank you letter shows your appreciation.
-No matter the occasion, a quick follow-up is best for sending thanks.
+No matter the occasion, following up within a few days is best for sending thanks.

 A handwritten letter is more personal and shows dedication.
-However, a mailed letter can take up to several days to arrive at its recipient.
+However, a mailed letter can take several days to arrive.
 Some occasions like job interviews may be time-sensitive, in which case an email is better.

 If you send a hard-copy note, write neatly.
-For typed letters, use a standard font like Arial or Times New Roman in 12-point size.
-Carefully proofread to avoid spelling and other grammatical errors.
+For typed letters, use a clean, easy-to-read font like Arial, Helvetica or Times New Roman in 10 to 12-point size.
+Carefully proofread your note to avoid spelling and other grammatical errors.
 If you’re unsure, as a trusted friend or family member to read your note.
 They can help determine legibility and catch errors you may have missed.

 Example: “Hello Greg, I enjoyed our talk yesterday.
 I believe it will be helpful in our work on the construction project."

-Use Dear Mr., Mrs. or Ms. as needed, followed by their last name if you’re certain of the recipient’s gender identity.
+You can use Dear Mr., Mrs. or Ms. as needed, followed by their last name if you’re certain of the recipient’s gender identity.
 You may also use their full name for a gender-neutral option.
-If the recipient is an acquaintance, it is appropriate to use only her first name.
+If the recipient is an acquaintance, it is appropriate to use only their first name.

 Let the reader know immediately why you are writing.
 Professionals are usually busy, so it will help if they can get right to your point.